MicrosoftDocs/fabric-docs/docs/get-started/decision-guide-warehouse-lakehouse.md

 ### Scenario 4

 Daisy, a data scientist, wants to bring terabytes and potentially petabytes of structured, semi-structured, and unstructured data to Fabric.
-She is familiar with T-SQL and Spark in Notebooks, and is willing to update skills and learn a highly performant way of dealing with unstructured data using KQL.
+She is familiar with T-SQL and Spark in Notebooks, and is willing to update her skills and learn a new query language.
 She needs to build queries and dashboards on top of this data and run queries that return answers in less than few seconds.

 Daisy decides to use a **KQL Database** because of its capability to query unstructured data, and to run queries that are highly performant and return answers in less than few seconds.